Gabmeister/MusicVisuals/README.md

 # How it works
 #### Star Trek "Warpdrive" Visual
 ![An image](images/report2.PNG)
 The Star Trek Warpdrive visual incorporated in case 1 works by looping through an array of Star objects created in a separate Class.
 We need 2 seperate for loops - one loop to display the stars on the screen and another for loop to update the stars position at a new random point after disappearing from the screen.
-We found out how to make this visual from TheCodingTrain(Great channel) however our version of this code features star speed control based on the amplitude of the song A.K.A SOUND REACTIVENESS.
+We got inspiration for this visual from TheCodingTrain(Great channel) however our version features star speed control based on the amplitude of the song A.K.A SOUND REACTIVENESS.
 We achieved this by creating a speed variable which is then mapped onto getSmoothedAmplitude(); We then replaced the speed controller values with our sound reactive speed variable.
 ![An image](images/report.PNG)
 ![An image](images/report1.PNG)